nickhale/alignfigs/README.md

-sortfigs
+alignfigs
 ========

-Short MATLAB code to arrange all open figure windows in a tidy grid formation.
+Short MATLAB code to align all open figure windows in a tidy grid formation.